The emphasis on elephants

 Where wildlife thrive, people thrive

-With the forthcoming translocations, Nkhotakota is poised to be revitalised as a wildlife sanctuary, restoring healthy population dynamics among key species in all three reserves.
-Additionally, the return of the elephants to the park will mark its establishment as an important ecotourism attraction, through which tourism revenue will flow and employment opportunities will open to the direct benefit of local communities.
-By restoring biological value to these parks, and managing them correctly with our government and tourism partners, both their economic and intrinsic value will be made more tangible for local residents to whom the parks belong as part of their natural heritage.
-Through these restorations, Malawi stands to gain three globally iconic protected areas for wildlife tourism.
+Following the translocations, Nkhotakota is revitalised as a wildlife sanctuary, restoring healthy population dynamics among key species in all three reserves.
+Additionally, the return of the elephants to the park marked its establishment as an important ecotourism attraction, through which tourism revenue flowed and employment opportunities opened to the direct benefit of local communities.
+By restoring biological value to these parks, and managing them correctly with our government and tourism partners, both their economic and intrinsic value was made more tangible for local residents to whom the parks belong as part of their natural heritage.
+Through these restorations, Malawi gained three globally iconic protected areas for wildlife tourism.

 The urgency for Africa